Perfect even modules and the even filtration: Comparison with the -even E-infinity-even filtration

 In \cite[\S 5]{hahn2022motivic}, Hahn-Raksit-Wilson show that the $\mathbf{E}_{\infty}$-even filtration of various rings recovers various classically studied and important filtrations, implying that they are in fact a functorial invariant of the $\mathbf{E}_{\infty}$-ring itself.
-In particular, they show that this is true for: \begin{enumerate} \item the sphere, for which the $\mathbf{E}_{\infty}$-even filtration is the Adams-Novikov filtration, \item $\mathrm{HH}(R/k)$, where $k \rightarrow R$ is a quasi-lci map of commutative rings, where one recovers the Hochschild-Kostant-Roserberg filtration, \item $\THH(R)^{\wedge}_{p}$, where $R$ is a $p$-quasisyntomic, $p$-complete commutative ring, where one recovers the Bhatt-Morrow-Scholze filtration of \cite{bhatt2019topological}, \item $\THH(R)$ for $R$ a quasisyntomic ring, where one recovers the Bhatt-Lurie filtration of \cite{bhatt2022absolute} \end{enumerate} Together with their work, our comparison result of \cref{theorem:comparison_between_ev_and_einfty_ev_filtrations} shows that these filtrations are in fact invariants of the $\mathbf{E}_{1}$-ring structure of each of their rings.
+In particular, they show that this is true for: \begin{enumerate} \item the sphere, for which the $\mathbf{E}_{\infty}$-even filtration is the Adams-Novikov filtration, \item $\mathrm{HH}(R/k)$, where $k \rightarrow R$ is a quasi-lci map of commutative rings, where one recovers the Hochschild-Kostant-Rosenberg filtration, \item $\THH(R)^{\wedge}_{p}$, where $R$ is a $p$-quasisyntomic, $p$-complete commutative ring, where one recovers the Bhatt-Morrow-Scholze filtration of \cite{bhatt2019topological}, \item $\THH(R)$ for $R$ a quasisyntomic ring, where one recovers the Bhatt-Lurie filtration of \cite{bhatt2022absolute} \end{enumerate}

 \begin{corollary} In each of the above four examples, the respective filtration coincides with the even filtration of \cref{definition:even_filtration_of_an_r_module}. \end{corollary}

 \begin{proof} The relevant comparison results with the $\mathbf{E}_{\infty}$-filtration are all proven in \cite{hahn2022motivic} using eff descent.
 By \cref{theorem:comparison_between_ev_and_einfty_ev_filtrations}, it is enough to verify that each of the maps appearing in the proof is in fact faithfully even flat in the sense of \cref{definiton:even_faithfully_flat_maps_of_rings}.
 This follows from \cref{proposition:fef_maps_are_hrw_eff} since all of the relevant $\mathbf{E}_{\infty}$-rings are connective. \end{proof}